aleksispi/aleksispi.github.io/_pages/ai-environment.md

 ## Past and ongoing supervision

-**Spring 2024 (upcoming):** Co-main supervisor (jointly with [Martin Willbo](https://www.ri.se/sv/person/martin-willbo)) of the master thesis students Agnes Eriksson and Nils Malte Åhman, Lund University.
+**Spring 2024 (upcoming):** Co-main supervisor (jointly with [Martin Willbo](https://www.ri.se/sv/person/martin-willbo)) of the master thesis students Agnes Eriksson and Malte Åhman, Lund University.
 Academic supervisor: [Assoc.
 Prof. Mikael Nilsson](https://portal.research.lu.se/en/persons/mikael-nilsson-2).
 Thesis (preliminary title): _Data-efficient machine learning for Earth observation_.

 **Aug-Sep 2023:** Main supervisor of the research intern [Dr. Martin Trimmel](https://scholar.google.com/citations?user=qLHPersAAAAJ&hl=en).
 The internship was related to compute-efficient machine learning for Earth observation.

-**Summer 2023 (ongoing):** Co-main supervisor (jointly with [Dr. Olof Mogren](mogren.one)) of the master thesis students Axel Eiman and Nils Eickhoff, Chalmers University of Technology.
+**Summer-Fall 2023 (ongoing):** Co-main supervisor (jointly with [Dr. Olof Mogren](mogren.one)) of the master thesis students Axel Eiman and Nils Eickhoff, Chalmers University of Technology.
 Thesis (preliminary title): _Deep learning for detecting coffee berry diseases_.
 The thesis topic is within the area of climate adaptation and is conducted with collaborators in Tanzania, who provide data and use-cases.

 **Spring 2023:** Main supervisor of the master thesis student Ennio Rampello, KTH Royal Institute of Technology.
 Academic supervisors: [Prof. Yifang Ban](https://www.kth.se/profile/yifang) and [Dr. Puzhao Zhang](https://www.kth.se/profile/puzhao).
 Thesis: _High-altitude navigation to improve the performance of AiRLoc: An RL model for drone navigation_.
 The thesis is related to the area of UAV-based disaster response and management.